DGNX Collar Strategy

 What is a collar on DGNX?

 A collar on DGNX is the collar strategy applied to DGNX (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With DGNX stock trading near $0.97, the strikes shown on this page are snapped to the nearest listed DGNX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DGNX stock at $1.31 on the most recent close, the strikes shown on this page are snapped to the nearest listed DGNX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are DGNX collar max profit and max loss calculated?